schniefus/libcouch/README.md

 # libcouch

 ## Replication

+### Protocol

+First of all the CouchDB Replicator verifies, if source and target exist.
+If the source does not exist an error is reported.
+The resulting action concerning the target check depends on the parameter <code>creating_target</code>.
+If the parameter is set to
+*true*, the target is created, otherwise an error is reported.

+The method <code>HEAD /{db}</code> is used for the query.

 ### Clustering

 In a cluster, replication jobs are balanced evenly among all the nodes nodes such that a replication job runs on only one node at a time.